-When you head out to Lake Rabun, GA for a day of fishing, you have the chance to reel in all manner of fish.
-The most common varieties you’ll find are largemouth bass, spotted bass, bream, and walleye.
-Take a look at some tips and details about fishing on Lake Rabun, GA below:
+Lake Rabun fishing gives you the chance to catch largemouth bass, spotted bass, bream, and walleye.
+Take a look at some of our insider tips and details about fishing on Lake Rabun, GA:

-When fishing for bream on Lake Rabun, GA you might catch one of the shellcracker, redbreast, or bluegill variety.
-These fish are smaller than bass, weight about a quarter of a pound to half a pound.
+When fishing for bream on Lake Rabun, GA you might catch one of the Shellcracker, Redbreast, or Bluegill variety.
+These fish are smaller than Bass and weigh up to a half pound.

-Walleye are the rarest fish among these four, but numbers this year are higher than in years past.
+Walleye are the hardest fish to catch in Lake Rabun, GA, but their numbers are higher than in years past.
 If you catch one, you can expect it to be between two and four pounds.

 Accommodations Near Lake Rabun, GA

-When you’re planning a fishing trip to Lake Rabun, GA don’t forget to book your stay at Glen-Ella Springs.
+When you’re planning a well-deserved fishing trip to Lake Rabun, GA, don’t forget to book your stay at Glen-Ella Springs Inn!
 Our Clarkesville bed and breakfast is the perfect place to come back to after a day out on the lake.
-Our rooms and suites will provide you with the best accommodations in the North Georgia Mountains.
-With an elegantly rustic aesthetic and modern comforts, there is no better place yo call your home base during your time in our area.
-Plus, our onsite Restaurant has a wonderful menu of dishes prepared with the freshest local ingredients available.
-This farm-to-table philosophy means you will enjoy the best flavors in our expertly prepared recipes.
-For a memorable experience in the North Georgia Mountains, there is no place better than Glen-Ella Springs.
-See you soon!
+Our rooms and suites will provide you with the tranquility so characteristic of the North Georgia mountains.
+Our elegant, rustic aesthetic and modern amenities are unmatched.
+What’s more?
+You won’t need to search for Lake Rabun restaurants.
+Our on-site eatery features dishes prepared with the freshest of local ingredients.